The Ghost in the Machine

 There is one ghost we all should confront before it is too late.

 The phrase “ghost in the machine” has been used for decades to describe the unseen forces inside complex systems.
 In today’s AI conversation, that ghost isn’t the algorithm.
-RACER Brand Founder and Pfanner Advantage Founder and CEO, Paul Pfanner explores what — or who — this Ghost might be.
+RACER Brand, and Pfanner Advantage Founder and CEO, Paul Pfanner explores what — or who — this Ghost might be.

 When people talk about a “ghost in the machine,” they often imagine something mysterious inside the technology itself.

 But the machine is doing exactly what it was built to do.
 It processes information, identifies patterns, and produces output at extraordinary speed.
-That is why it is so widely utilized in motorsports and in high performance businesses.
+That is why it is so widely utilized across motorsport and high-performance business.

 The real question is what we do with that output.